Revolution (Short-Short Story)

 Short-Short Story

-"Long live Pugatchev, leader of the peasants' revolution!"
+"Long live Pugachev, the leader of the peasant revolution! "

-"Long live Pugatchev, leader of the rebellious peasants!"
+"Long live Pugachev, the leader of the peasant revolutionaries!"

-Pugatchev was leading the parade on his horse, heading towards the major cities, quite confident in his influence, in his followers’ loyalty, and in the blessings granted by the monks along the way, before he jumped off his horse, ran in panic towards the rocks and weeds in the valleys seeking shelter, pursued by his followers who had learned that Empress Katharina II was offering a legendary sum of money to whoever would deliver her Emelian Ivanovitch Pugatchev, dead or alive.
+Pugachev, from atop his horse, was leading the march towards the country's most populous cities, confident in his strength, the loyalty of his followers, and the blessing of the monks who bowed to him all along the way, before he found himself compelled to jump off his horse and flee in terror among the valleys and rocks, chased by his peasant followers, who had just learned that their Empress Catherine II would grant a fabulous sum of prize money to whomever would deliver her Pugachev, dead or alive.

 Moroccan Writer Mohamed Said Raihani's eHome